HypeCheck

 Superfood

-Antioxidant-rich berry with modest human evidence for reducing oxidative stress.
-Most benefits shown only in animals.
+Antioxidant-rich berry with early evidence for reducing oxidative stress and inflammation.

 Weak evidence